ryanmosz/crypto-trading-sim/memory-bank/activeContext.md

 - Easy switching between users for testing different scenarios
 - Updated bare minimum plan to include this approach

+## Test Users (Pre-configured)

+For the initial demo/MVP, we have two test users that start at the beginning of a trading period:
+- Alice: $10M (Starting) - Planning smart BTC/ETH allocation
+- Bob: $10M (Starting) - Planning risky XRP-heavy strategy

+Both users begin with identical portfolios.
+The demo will show how their different investment strategies could lead to different outcomes once the 24-hour trading period completes.

 ## Current Focus

 ### Immediate Next Steps